-The Portugal Golden Visa is a hugely popular Residency by Investment (RBI) programme in Europe.
+The Portugal Golden Visa is a hugely popular Residency by Investment (RBI) programme in the Europe Union.
 In fact, as at the beginning of 2018, over 5700 families had received the Golden visa since the programme's inception in 2012.

 We love this particular programme not only because Portugal has a rapidly improving economy, excellent quality of life but because of the programme's flexibility.
 You are only required to stay in Portugal for a period of 7 or more days in the first year, and 14 or more days in the subsequent years.
 After 6 years you can become a naturalised citizen and get a Portuguese passport.
 If fulltime residency is what you want, you can live and work in Portugal and get visa free access to all Schengen countries.